Transition to Non-exempt Payroll

-Below are tools and resources to assist with the communication to staff members affected by the new overtime eligibility rules.
-If you have questions, please discuss with the Human Resources representative for your school, department or entity.
+Below are tools and resources to assist with communication to staff members affected by the new overtime eligibility rules.
+If you have questions, please discuss them with the Human Resources representative for your school, department or entity.

 - Template Notification Letter: Transition from exempt to non-exempt